Out and about

 Check the validity in advance, especially when traveling outside the Schengen area.

-If you are renting a car on vacation, you will need an international driving license outside the EU and EFTA states.
+If you rent a car during your vacation, you will need an international driver’s license outside of the EU and EFTA countries.

 • Travel documents